 This course introduces selected topics of advanced mathematics and applies them directly to areas of electrical and mechanical engineering analysis.
 The curriculum includes key methods of solution of both first and second order differential equations that are most useful in engineering analysis.
 Electrical and mechanical systems are modeled and their outputs are predicted using systems of integral and differential equations.
-LaPlace transforms and numerical methods of solution are also covered; 3 hours of lecture per week.
-Prerequisite: A grade of C- or better in MAT 2532
+LaPlace transforms and numerical methods of solution are also covered.

+Prerequisite: A C- or better in MAT 2532